joelouthan/Theologicus/src/doctrine-christ-saves/03-the-weight-of-our-sin.md

 For the psalmist who wrote:

->Psalm 73:4-12 (CSB) They have an easy time until they die,
+>Psalm 73:4-12 They have an easy time until they die,
 >and their bodies are well fed.
 >They are not in trouble like others;
 >they are not afflicted like most people.